 When I am not working in my job in non-profit and digital communications (over at Ruby Brick) or studying (I am working on my Doctor of Ministry dissertation researching Contemplation in the Episcopal Church at Winebrenner Theological Seminary), you’ll most often find me outdoors with my family or snuggling up with them for a moving night, reading, practicing yoga, digging into some international food, or enjoying some quiet in a local coffee shop.

-You can journey with me through Creating Space, the monthly email letter.
+You can journey with me through Listen.
+Learn.
+Love., the monthly email letter.
 Sign up here!

 Thank you for being here.